Azkali/ESP_I0/README.md

 The goal is to use the most of the ESP-ADF library to turn any ESP32 into a MusicPlayer ( including several screen drivers thanks to [Bodmer TFT_eSPI](https://github.com/Bodmer/TFT_eSPI)'s library).

+>- "-": Undefined state {Not tested/Not implemented/Needs Rework}
+>- "Ok": Functionnality has been tested and seems to work !
+>- "?": Unknownstate {Missing infos}
+>- "X": Does Not Compile

 ESP_I0 Functions and Configurations
 =============================